danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 a binary size and performance cost at every function call that moves from an owning type to a view type*.
 And that's something that we can't do with the standard library types.

-Here's all of the options in Quickbench, with the called functio doing a single indexing operation into each slice.
+Here's all of the options [in Quickbench, compiled with GCC]( https://quick-bench.com/q/hmMT9RAlKTY4YhHJ9pG8_-lw9wA).
+The called function does a single indexing operation into each slice.
 The `const sus::Slice<T>&` option comes out on top, exactly equal with `const sus::Vec<T>&` which aligns with what we see in the assembly code above.

 ![QuickBench results of GCC 12.2 with -O3](